 You may still be skeptical, figuring I must have been bought out by the coal companies.
 But let’s study the facts.
 Combustion accounts for 87 percent of world power, and fossil fuels 80 percent.
 Why is this so?
 Is there some demon out there that is forcing good people around the world to buy fossil fuels?
 No, it is just that everywhere fossil fuels are used, economies prosper.
 Modern societies exist because we have low-cost power all the time, everywhere.
 This is a critical fact to remember: Modern societies exist because we have reliable, low-cost power all of the time, everywhere.
 If you take that away, or put that at risk, you are jeopardizing our very existence.
 Really?
 Yes, really…There were 500 million people in the world before the Industrial Revolution.
 Today, we have more than 7 billion people.
 We need constant power to feed, clothe and house these people, care for them when they are sick, light their way, heat and cool them, transport them and allow them to prosper.
 Energy generation is essential to everyday life.
 If you build a future on unreliable energy, you are putting the world as we know it at risk.
 This is not to say that we should not embrace renewables.
 We should.
 But we have to face the reality that we also need fossil fuels, and embrace efforts to ensure we can use them in a clean, environmentally-friendly way.

-The research in my Laboratory for Advanced Combustion and Energy Research (LACER) group focuses on energy, and energy alone.
+The research in my Laboratory for Advanced Combustion and Energy Research (LACER) focuses on energy, and energy alone.
 But we do much more than study fossil fuel combustion.
 We study a broad range of topics, from renewable fuels to novel methods of synthesizing battery materials.
 We study renewable fuels as a low-carbon alternative to petroleum-based fuels.
 We are developing battery materials because batteries are a path toward electrifying the transportation sector.
-Also, batteries can help address (but not fully address) the Achilles’ heel of wind and solar energy – their unreliability.
+Also, batteries can help address (but not fully address) the Achilles’ heel of wind and solar energy – they are unreliable.
 Renewables will begin to truly benefit society when we have a viable means of addressing their intermittency, which will require low-cost storage.

 As you can see, we have an “all-of-the-above” strategy toward energy.
 There is much more to say; please explore this site and contact me for more information if you are intrigued and interested in learning more about the research we do at LACER.